 Missed Individual Health Open Enrollment?
 You May Qualify Under the Special Enrollment Period

-Open Enrollment for individual health coverage came to a close on January 15th, 2022.
-Every year, the health coverage marketplace has an Open Enrollment Period for individuals to change coverages, or sign up for a new plan.
+Open Enrollment for individual health coverage came to a close on January 15th, 2023.
+Every year, the health coverage marketplace has an Open Enrollment Period for individuals to change coverage or sign up for a new plan.
 If you missed the deadline for the Open Enrollment Period, you may still qualify under the Special Enrollment Period.

 M3 Elevate is here to guide you through the Special Enrollment Period based on your specific situation.
-The following information outlines which individuals do and don’t qualify based on life events and changes.
+Read on to learn which individuals do and do not qualify based on life events and changes.

 What is the Special Enrollment Period?